informatics-lab/blog/_projects/machinelearning.md

 There are any number of ways we could link models together.
 How can we be sure of making a good choice?

 If there are lots of past records of the thing we are trying to predict, we can use experiments to guide us.
-Having chosen some combination of models, we compare the results to the past data and see if gives the right answers.
+Having chosen some combination of models, we compare the results to the past records and see if it gives the right answers.
 If not, we can tweak the links to make it better.

-This process is known as machine learning.
-"Machine learning" is a name for computer algorithms which learn from data.
+We can do this automatically using a process known as "machine learning".
+Machine learning is a name for computer algorithms which learn from data.
 If you have a lot of examples of inputs and outputs, a machine learning algorithm can recognize the relationship between them.

 By treating the real-world effect we'd like to predict as a target, we can use machine learning to find useful connections between models.